Austin, Texas Divorce Lawyers & Attorneys in Travis County

 • 4 children: 35%

-A spouse may request a name change as part of the divorce process, and this will be included in the final divorce decree.
-However, if an individual wishes to change to a name other than their pre-marriage name or legally change a child’s name, they must file a separate petition with the court and provide valid reasons for the requested change.
+A spouse can ask for a name change as part of the divorce decree.
+Requests to adopt a different name or change a child’s name require filing a separate petition with the court and providing justification.

 ABOUT